What exactly does it mean to move while in mediation? Learn how you can use this concept to turn everyday actions into a

 This modality of spiritual practice raises several interesting questions.
 We’ll give answers to the most common questions.

 Tai Chi is an excellent type of moving meditation that benefits your health and wellness.
 It’s a way of aligning the mind and the body.
 Because of this, it has become a popular element of health and wellness.
 However, all forms of this practice originate from Eastern martial arts.
 So, depending on the form or style there could be martial art applications.
 Many of the commercial forms of this art are devoid of their combat applications.
-And, some forms have progressions which are incorporate acrobatic movements.
+And, some forms have progressions that incorporate acrobatic movements.
 So, Tai Chi has many options to choose from.

 In general, the slower tempo of Tai Chi makes it easy to learn and protect you from injury.
 However, some forms have quicker bursts of movement.
 The Indonesian form of Tai Ke for instance.
 People can learn the movements without understanding the full capability of the art.
 This is a common tactic among the most experienced teachers.
 The master teaches the form or principles of movement.
 However, they hold back the martial art applications for only those who will not abuse the art.

 It’s possible to learn the basics the art via video.
 However, the best results come from face to face instruction.
 A qualified instructor can help you move and align properly.
 Practicing in front of a mirror is beneficial.
 That’s because the way we “think” we are moving often differs from how we are moving.
 This is a common error of beginners.
 Consequently, there are many other forms of active meditation that are easier to learn and produce immediate results.